 The study is also identifying potential solutions that embrace emerging transportation technologies.
 As we look to integrate all these project goals into the overall design, a key element of the Study will be consideration for new, emerging transportation technologies.
 There are several technologies that can be accommodated in a new corridor to help improve safety, create efficiency, and minimize environmental impacts.

 Do you have an idea for a technology to be considered as part of this study?
-Please follow the link to Stay Connected and submit your idea.Click on icon to see the Connected and Autonomous Vehicle (CAV) Technology Video
+Click here and submit your idea.Click here to see the Connected and Autonomous Vehicle (CAV) Technology Video

-The Colonial Parkway PD&E Study is expected to last approximately 18 months during which time the study team will analyze multiple alternatives starting later this year.
+The Colonial Parkway PD&E Study is expected to last approximately 18 months during which time the study team will analyze multiple alternatives.
 Project alternatives, potential alignment information and the results of the detailed evaluation will be communicated to interested persons at future public information meetings.

-Over the next several months, project activities will include data collection and public outreach.
+Over the next several months, project activities will include engineering analysis, environmental analysis, and public outreach.
 Opportunities for public input will be provided throughout the study.
 The Turnpike encourages the public to remain involved by providing comments, asking questions, and offering suggestions.
-After the Public Kick-off Meeting, an Alternatives Public Information Meeting is tentatively scheduled for fall, 2019.
+The next public meeting will be a Public Hearing, tentatively scheduled for fall, 2019.
 The purpose of the Public Hearing will be scheduled for early 2019 to present preliminary concepts and receive public comments regarding the study.